Updated Oct 20, 2022

 Weeds thrive in compacted soil, grasses cut too short, overwatered lawns, and nutrient-deprived soil.
 To avoid weeds, the best combination of things includes aerating your lawn annually, mowing to a minimum height of three inches, watering deeply and infrequently, and fertilizing as needed to maintain proper nitrogen, phosphorus, and potassium levels.

-If you’re looking to prevent weeds that have yet to appear, a pre-emergent herbicide is best and won’t kill established grass.
+If you’re looking to prevent weeds that have yet to appear, applying a pre-emergent herbicide is best and won’t kill established grass.
 If you need to kill weeds that have already taken root, a selective herbicide is better.
 Just make sure to get one that will kill the specific weeds you’re experiencing and not the type of grass you have.

 At House Method, transparency and trust are our most important values for the reader.
 That’s why we took the time to create an objective rating system and score each lawn company/service according to our methodology.